rwieruch/blog_robinwieruch_content/blog/learn-react-redux-mobx-state-management/index.md

 <Sponsorship />

-I am excited to launch my course [Taming the State in React](https://roadtoreact.com/course-details?courseId=TAMING_THE_STATE).
+I am excited to launch my course [The Road to Redux](https://roadtoredux.com).
 I worked on the course for the last 6 months and squeezed every of my free minutes during a workweek, weekends and holidays into it.
 For instance, when writing the book, I woke up two hours earlier before my 9 to 5 job to write ~750 qualitative words a day.
 It continued by building a platform around the course, by recording screencasts, by building exciting applications and boilerplate projects for course participants and by doing a bit of outreach with the of help my better half.

 So now I am on the finish line and I am terrified to launch something that I have been working on deliberately over the last half year.
 I procrastinated the last 10% before the launch and felt that growing impostor syndrome.
 When I asked others about these feelings, they knew it very well before launching a product.